timmermansjoy/Turtlebot/README.md

 Our systems layout ![Layout](img/Architecture.png)

 all systems work independently of eachother.
-Only the vision has to be active for it to start self driving.
-Lidar makes obstacle avoidance better as expected.
+When all systems are engagde the LIDAR is the master of the vision.
+It will first avoid an obstacle and the vision will correct afterwards to stay on track.

 # Kown issues

-- There is a small change the car will avoid a object by going off track
+- 15% chance the car will avoid a object by going off track
+- 30% chance on getting stuck on tree

+# Extra

+### Things we are proud of

+- Implimented LIDAR system with no online resources
+- Smoothness on cornering when driving backwards
+- Smoothness on obstacle avoidance with LIDAR
+- Decently documented code